leonvanbokhorst/journey-from-perceptron-to-chatgpt/README.md

 For visualization exercises, the scripts will generate plots that show up in a window or are saved to disk.

+### Curriculum Guide

+For a comprehensive guide to the learning journey, check out the [complete curriculum](curriculum.md) file.
+This document contains:

+- Detailed learning objectives for each module
+- Key concepts covered with historical context
+- Recommended readings from foundational papers
+- Practical exercises and their educational goals
+- Optional stretch assignments for deeper exploration

+The curriculum.md serves as the source material and theoretical foundation for all the exercises in this repository.

 ## Repository Structure

 Each module follows a consistent structure: